I'm an aspiring writer, but overall, I am an American who seeks a better United States of America. Come join me in my journey of truth.

 Aspergians Allegedly Have An Abnormal Response To Sensory Stimuli

 A person's hypersensitivity or hyposensitivity to sensations can easily be a result of someone having suffered numerous beatings as a child at the hands of a parent or an elder.
-If that person vividly recalls the pounding of their father's footsteps right before their father violently hit them with a belt, that person may become easily annoyed or even perturbed from hearing the sound of loud footsteps as a result of their emotional scars from that ordeal in their childhood.
+If that person vividly recalls the pounding of their father's footsteps right before their father violently struck them with a belt, that person may become easily annoyed or even perturbed from hearing the sound of loud footsteps as a result of their emotional scars from that ordeal in their childhood.

 Once again autism has nothing to do with yet another characteristic believed to be attributable to "Asperger's Syndrome."
 What is really going way too untreated in this country is Childhood Post-Traumatic Syndrome Disorder and child abuse itself.
 We can thank the mental-health profession for making it all possible for culprits of child abuse to get away with their transgressions now that these same culprits have the autism spectrum behind which they can hide.